loloof64/Flutter-Simple-Chess-Board/README.md

 ## Usage

 You can find a longer example in the `example` folder.

+There's also a live example on [Zap](https://zapp.run/edit/simple-chess-boad-z62a06g862b0?file=lib/main.dart).

 ### Simple example